-Okay, it is day 7 of the self-isolation in the time of COVID-19 for us – we started last weekend… and we have been trying to stay busy every day!
-I shared in my last post some activities we could do with kids that are free resources to help you.
-Today, I am sharing a quick decor DIY that is kid-friendly, can entertain them for over an hour (HALLELLUJAH!) and can be adapted for any occasion, season, or festival.
+It’s day 7 of self-isolation for us, during COVID-19 – we started last weekend… and have been trying to stay busy every day!
+I’ve shared some activities and free resources in this post if you’re struggling to find something to occupy your children.
+Today, I am sharing a quick DIY that is kid-friendly, can entertain them for over an hour (HALLELLUJAH!) and can be easily adapted for any occasion, season, or festival.

-We used these to decorate our mantel and Liyana had a blast figuring out how to put them up.
+We decided to decorate our mantel with these.
+Liyana had a blast figuring out how to put them up!
 Turns out she is quite particular about the pattern she likes them in… I wonder where she gets that from… 😉

 Easy Salt Dough Ornaments to Make With your Kids